-Education and research are core missions of the Regional Grains Project.
+Education and research are core missions of GrowNYC Grains.
 Here you can tap into the knowledge and experience of practitioners and pioneers in the field through technical assistance videos, fact sheets, case studies, webinars, and more.
-Check back for frequent updates.
+Check back for updates.

 Stefan Senders of